Prosciutto Bread (aka Lard Bread)

 Directions:

-Step 2: Add water to mixing bowl and mix with flour with dough hook on low to moisten.
+Step 2: Add water to mixing bowl and mix into flour with dough hook on low to moisten.
 Knead for seven minutes on medium speed.
 Mix in prosciutto on low speed.
 Dough should be slightly tacky but not sticky.
 If dough is too sticky knead in more flour a little at a time.
 If the dough is too dry, spray with a bit of water and knead.

 Step 3: Shape dough into a ball and place on a lightly floured surface.
 Sprinkle dough with flour, cover with plastic wrap and let rest for 20 minutes.